xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab03/Lab03-Extending-and-customizing-SharePoint-lab-instructions/01-Student-lab-manual.md

 After you complete this lab, you will be able to:

-- Recognize the components of SPFx web part.
+- Describe the components of a SharePoint Framework (SPFx) web part.

 - Describe SPFx extensions.

-- Explain the process to package and deploy a SPFx solution.
+- Describe the process to package and deploy a SPFx solution.

 - Describe the consumption of Microsoft Graph.

+- Describe the consumption of third-party APIs secured with Azure AD from within SPFx.

 - Describe web parts as Teams tabs.

+- Describe branding and theming in SharePoint Online.

 ## Lab setup